Bandra Terminus–Haridwar Express

 The 19019 / 19020 Bandra Terminus–Haridwar Dehradun Express is an express train of Indian Railways Western Railway Zone that runs between Bandra Terminus and Haridwar in India on a daily basis.
-Initially it ran between Dehradun and Bandra Terminus, but now it runs only between Haridwar & Bandra Terminus as Dehradun Express.
+Initially it ran between Dehradun and Bandra Terminus, but now it runs only between Haridwar and Bandra Terminus as Haridwar Express.

 It operates as train number 19019 from Bandra Terminus to Haridwar and as train number 19020 in the reverse direction.

+History

+The train started its service from 1st October 1921, as the Delhi Express, running between Colaba Terminus station, and Delhi.
+Following the introduction Frontier Mail, its route was extended till Peshawar (In present day Pakistan).
+It was operated with the same schedule as that of the older Northern Express (which was itself eventually renamed as the Frontier Mail later).
+The train was then renamed as Bombay-Punjab Express.
+After Independence, the train service was extended upto Meerut, and finally to Dehradun.

 Coaches

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 22 coaches: